-Publisher: Calkins Creek, 2021
+Publisher: Little Brown, 2021

-Why I like this book:
+Why I like this Book:

 Each week a group of bloggers reviews picture books we feel would make great educational reads.
 To help teachers, caregivers and parents, we have included resources and/or activities with each of our reviews.
 A complete list of the thousands of books we have reviewed can be found sorted alphabetically and by topics, here on Susanna Leonard Hill’s website.